Diatrus/AppSync/README.md

 Official Cydia Repository
 -------------------------
-You can find AppSync Unified at **Karen's Repo: https://cydia.angelxwind.net/** ([depiction page](https://cydia.angelxwind.net/?page/net.angelxwind.appsyncunified))
+You can find AppSync Unified at **Diatrus' Repo: https://diatrus.github.io/appsync**

-If you do not see AppSync Unified in Karen's Repo, then that just means you have another repository added that is also hosting an identical copy of AppSync Unified.
+If you do not see AppSync Unified in Diatrus' Repo, then that just means you have another repository added that is also hosting an identical copy of AppSync Unified.
 Please only use the official unmodified release for your own safety — third-party modifications can and _have_ caused damage to iOS installations.

 How does it work?
 -----------------